aroberge/chrome-outliner/README.md

 ### Improvements needed

-- Once toggled on a tab, the icon appears to be activated on all tabs until the browser session is resumed (even though it may not be active on any other tab.)
+- The cursor style is a pointer anywhere inside any list item containing a sublist instead of changing back when a sublist item does not have children.
-- The cursor style is a pointer anywhere inside any list item containing sublist.
+- The styling could be greatly improved.

 ![demo](https://github.com/aroberge/chrome-outliner/blob/master/outliner.gif)